By: Olena Midzhak

 With the infrastructure delivery model now established, Danylo’s focus is shifting toward the next frontier: making reliability itself measurable.
 His current work involves building observability frameworks that define clear indicators of system health and trigger automated responses when those indicators degrade, moving the organization from reactive incident management to proactive governance.

-Danylo Mikula is a DevOps and Infrastructure Architect at Medidata Solutions with over ten years of experience delivering cloud and platform engineering solutions in regulated industries.
+Danylo Mikula is a DevOps and Infrastructure Architect with over ten years of experience delivering cloud and platform engineering solutions in regulated industries.
 His work focuses on translating DevOps principles into measurable, repeatable reliability practices, emphasizing declarative workflows, infrastructure as code, and observability-driven governance.
 He has contributed research on GitOps adoption patterns and enterprise transformation strategies to international scientific conferences.
-More about his projects and technical work can be found on his personal website, showcasing his hands-on experience and product development approach.